RosettaCommons/demos/tutorials/RNA_Modeling/rna_modeling.md

 >2gis_cut_RNA.pdb  A:1-8
 ----caga----------------------aaug--------------------------------------------------------------
 ```
-This file is provided for you, called `fasta.aligned`.
+This file has been provided for you, and is called `fasta.aligned`.

-5. Run the `rna_rethread` application
+4. Run the `rna_rethread` application

 Command line example:
 ```bash
 $> rna_thread.default.linuxgccrelease -fasta fasta.aligned -s 2gis_cut_RNA.pdb -o core.pdb
 ```
-This script mutates the nucleotides in 2gis_cut_RNA.pdb to the SAM I-IV riboswitch identities that they match to in the fasta.aligned file.
+This application mutates the nucleotides in `2gis_cut_RNA.pdb` to the SAM I-IV riboswitch identities that they align to in the fasta.aligned file.
 The output of this command should be new threaded model named `core.pdb`.

 Open the output pdb file in PyMOL and make sure it looks correct.
+The new sequence should be `CACGGGAC`.

 ## RNA Helix